 An Open Learning student can apply a maximum of twenty-four semester hours earned through the Open Learning Program to a baccalaureate degree, eighteen to an associate degree, and fifteen to a diploma or certificate.
 Grades earned through the Open Learning Program become part of a student's permanent academic record.

 The University seeks to provide a Prospectus for each course so that prospective students have a well-informed idea of the nature and requirements of our courses.
 A Prospectus, however, is a generalized syllabus.
 A formal course syllabus is made available for each course when the semester begins.
-A registered student may drop a course with a 100% refund of tuition if the student officially withdraws (drops) a course prior to the first day of classes of the semester (August 16) or during the Late Registration (Add/Drop) Period as noted in the Academic Calendar.
+A registered student may drop a course with a 100% refund of tuition if the student officially withdraws (drops) a course prior to the first day of classes of the semester (January 10) or during the Late Registration (Add/Drop) Period as noted in the Academic Calendar.

-This two semester course serves an introduction to the Bible, its message, and its implication for successful Christian living.
+This two semester course serves as an introduction to the Bible, its message, and its implication for successful Christian living.
 First semester topics focus on the Scriptures, the nature of God, biblical prophecy and God's plan for humankind.
 Second semester topics focus on practical Christian living and the building of living faith.
 Upon completion, students should be able to demonstrate a basic understanding of biblical concepts regarding history, theology, prophecy and Christian life.

 In this course a student selects a project in consultation with a faculty sponsor before registration and completes it over the course of a semester.
 Progress meetings are held regularly and the student must submit a formal final report.
 Upon completion, the student should be able to demonstrate mastery in the content of the project orally and in writing.